-The Workforce Innovation and Opportunity Act (WIOA) mandates the development of procedures for filing complaints and grievances submitted by participants and other interested persons affected by, and who allege, violations of the requirements of WIOA Title I and WIOA-related regulations or policies.
-The Partner4Work WIOA Complaint and Grievance Policy applies to WIOA Title I Adult, Dislocated Worker, and Youth program complaints and complaints regarding WIOA one-stop operator services/activities only.
-For example, WIOA-enrolled participants may file specific complaints pertaining to a particular service providers' service, activities, case management efforts and ability to provide appropriate WIOA services.
+Federal law mandates the development of procedures for filing complaints and grievances submitted by participants affected by, and who allege, violations of the requirements of program regulations or policies.
+The Partner4Work Complaint and Grievance Policy applies to program complaints and complaints regarding training and career services/activities only.
+For example, participants may file specific complaints pertaining to particular service provider staff and/or program services, refusal of entry into program activities, and denial of support service funds.

-Partner4Work is the appropriate organization of contact when the complaint specifically concerns WIOA Title I Adult, Dislocated Worker, and Youth programs or complaints regarding the WIOA one-stop operator.
-Each WIOA Title I Adult, Dislocated Worker, and Youth funded service provider and the one-stop operator must adhere to this policy.
-Service providers and the one-stop operator must retain documentation on any customer complaints that are received and resolved at the service providers' level, including the contents of the complaint and the resolution.
+Partner4Work is the appropriate organization of contact when the complaint specifically concerns Partner4Work-funded programs.
+Each funded service provider must adhere to this policy.
+Service providers must retain documentation on any customer complaints that are received and resolved at the service providers' level, including the contents of the complaint and the resolution.
 This documentation must be made available to Partner4Work compliance monitors upon request.